Here's how you can get free home Covid-19 tests from retailers

 What if I'm uninsured?

 The uninsured can get free home tests from certain community health centers.
-They can also request tests through the federal program once it becomes available.
+They can also request tests through the federal program.

 Also, the Department of Health and Human Services is providing up to 50 million free home tests to community health centers and Medicare-certified health clinics for distribution to patients and the community.